microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-list-manager.md

 #### Response

 The following is an example of the response.
-Transitive Managers are displayed hierarchically.
+Transitive managers are displayed hierarchically.

 >**Note**: The response object shown here might be shortened for readability.
 <!-- {
   "blockType": "response",